fenago/learn-java-12-programming/lab_guide/Lab_12.md

 Streams as a source of data and operations
 =====================

-Lambda expressions, described and demonstrated in the previous chapter, together with functional interfaces added a powerful functional programming capability to Java.
+Lambda expressions, described and demonstrated in the previous lab, together with functional interfaces added a powerful functional programming capability to Java.
 They allow passing behavior (functions) as parameters to libraries optimized for the performance of the data